Mexico: Politician accused of rape to run for state governor | DW | 13.03.2021

-Women's rights activists in Mexico are outraged that the ruling Moreno party has ratified Felix Salgado Macedonio as their candidate to lead the state of Guerrero.
+Women's rights activists in Mexico are outraged that the ruling Morena party has ratified Felix Salgado Macedonio as their candidate to lead the state of Guerrero.

-Mexico's ruling Morena party on late Friday ratified a candidate for governor accused of rape, a move which has sparked protests among women's rights activists in the country.
+Mexico's ruling Morena party has ratified a candidate for governor accused of rape, a move which has sparked protests among women's rights activists in the country.

-Former Senator Felix Salgado was approved by Morena to run in the southern state of Guerrero.
-His candidacy has been supported for weeks by Mexican President Andres Manuel Lopez Obrador.
+Former Senator Felix Salgado Macedonio was approved by Morena late Friday to run in the southern state of Guerrero.
+His candidacy has been supported in recent weeks by Mexican President Andres Manuel Lopez Obrador.

 Salgado has been accused of rape by two women, although he has not been charged.
 Prosecutors in Guerrero are still investigating one of the allegations, after dropping a probe earlier this year into the other as the statute of limitations had run out.